keptn-contrib/dynatrace-service/README.md

       value: $STAGE
 ```

-If your services are deployed with Keptn's Helm Service chances are that your services are automatically tagged like this.
+If your services are deployed with Keptn's *helm-service*, chances are that your services are automatically tagged like this.
 Here is a screenshot of how these tags show up in Dynatrace for a service deployed with Keptn:
 ![](./assets/keptn_tags_in_dynatrace.png)

 If your services are however not tagged with these but other tags - or if you want the *dynatrace-service* to send the events not to a service but rather an application, process group or host then you can overwrite the default behavior by providing a *dynatrace/dynatrace.conf.yaml* file.
 This file can either be located on project, stage or service level.
-This file allows you to define your own attachRules and also allows you to leverage all available $PLACEHOLDERS such as $SERVICE,$STAGE,$PROJECT,$LABEL.YOURLABEL, ... - here is one example: It will instruct the *dynatrace-service* to send its events to a monitored Dynatrace Service that holds a tag with the key that matches your Keptn Service name ($SERICE) as well as holds an additional auto-tag that defines the enviornment to be pulled from a label that has been sent to Keptn.
+This file allows you to define your own attachRules and also allows you to leverage all available $PLACEHOLDERS such as $SERVICE,$STAGE,$PROJECT,$LABEL.YOURLABEL, etc. - here is one example: It will instruct the *dynatrace-service* to send its events to a monitored Dynatrace Service that holds a tag with the key that matches your Keptn Service name ($SERVICE) as well as holds an additional auto-tag that defines the enviornment to be pulled from a label that has been sent to Keptn.
 ```
 ---
 spec_version: '0.1.0'